changliu4739/hello-world/README.md

 # hello-world
 First repository
-I am beginer in learning GitHub.
+I am a beginer in learning GitHub.